 White v.s.
 Brown

 There are two types of broth you can make – white or brown.

 The only difference between the two is browning v.s. raw chicken before simmering.
-Most often, we simply stew the raw necks and backs and do not roast or saute the parts before making our broth.
+Most often, we simply stew the raw necks and backs and skip roasting or sauteing the parts.
 Browning is fine but not necessary and it really depends on your preference.
-If you decide to brown the parts, roast in the oven turning over once or twice to get good browning on all sides.
-Be sure to deglaze your pan with water when adding parts to your stock pot to gather up all the juices and bits that will flavor your stock.
-Leave nothing behind!
+A delicious, rich broth can be made with raw chicken and water.
+If you decide to brown the parts, sear chicken in a heavy skillet or roast in the oven turning over once or twice to get good browning on all sides.
+Be sure to deglaze your pan with water after adding parts to your stock pot to gather up all the juices and bits that will flavor your stock.
+Your browning pan or pot should look clean after deglazing – leave nothing behind!

 How Much Water?

 Our rule of thumb is one quart of water for every pound of chicken parts.
 Adding too much water will create a diluted broth.
 This can be fixed with a longer simmer, but we’ve found this ratio is about right.

 If you are starting with raw parts with good meat, simmer just until the meat is cooked through.
 Dark meat is much more forgiving than the white meat – breast meat can easily be overcooked.

 If using Necks and Backs, remove the backs only after cooking for 30-40 minutes and pick off the meat and reserve.
 Return all remaining bones, skin, juice, etc. back to stock pot and continue simmering.
 You can simmer for an hour, 4 hours or longer.
 Just keep the pot at a very low simmer.
 Most often our pot is partially covered during the simmer.

 Strain, Skim Fat, Salt